MRI test to find a bulging disc

-Before you have an MRI it is important to know what is involved in this critical step of your bulging disc diagnosis:
+An MRI is an important step of bulging disc diagnosis.
+Before you have an MRI, it is important to know what is involved during this procedure:

-- You will lie on your back on a table, which will be slowly maneuvered into a tube.
-If you are claustrophobic or anxious, a doctor may recommend an anti-anxiety medication.
+- You will lie on your back on a table, which will be slowly maneuvered into a large imaging tube.
+If you are claustrophobic or anxious, a physician may recommend an anti-anxiety medication.

 - Magnetic signals are then picked up by radio waves.
 You may hear a tapping or thumping sound.